ItsPepperpot/TSSM-Dolphin-Toolkit/README.md

 <th colspan="2">Watermark</th>
 </tr>
 <tr>
 <td colspan="2">The watermark is an in-game text overlay.
-While usually not visible, it can be added by adding <code>Watermark = [Your text here...]</code> to SB04.ini or by setting the Watermark Text in Dolphin Memory Engine.</td>
+While usually empty, it can be added by adding <code>Watermark = [Your text here...]</code> to SB04.ini or by setting the Watermark Text in Dolphin Memory Engine.</td>
 </tr>
 <tr>
 <td>Watermark Text</td>